 Concrete Slab Floor Level Survey

-Risks associated with slab foundations: Hidden foundation damage, sometimes manifesting itself in the form of a cracked slab, is one of the most biggest risks buyers may encounter when purchasing an existing home.
-In a “worst-case scenario”, the engineering assessment and permits alone for major foundation repair work can easily exceed $10,000.
-Repairs, such as driving piles and stitching a cracked slab back together can easily cost $30,000.
+Starting at $225.00 Foundation damage is by far the most expensive risk encountered when purchasing an existing home.
+The worst-case scenario?
+The engineering assessment and permits alone for major foundation repair work can easily exceed $10,000 and that doesn’t include any repairs.
+Repairs, such as driving piles to raise a sunken portion of a house and stitching a cracked slab back together can easily cost $30,000.
 Possible causes for foundation damage include improperly compacted soils, expansive soils, poor grading and drainage, sinkholes, and installation errors.

-Avoiding defective slab foundations: As mentioned above there are risks associated with purchasing homes with slab on grade foundations.
-We are working harder (and smarter) to reduce the risk of this worst-case scenario from ever happening to our clients by including a “slab foundation floor level measurement” with each of our single family home inspections.”
-We offer this innovative and valuable service at no extra charge, when we perform the physical home inspection.
+We are working hard to prevent this worst-case scenario from happening to our clients by including a “slab foundation manometer measurement” in each of our single family home inspections where houses are built “slab on grade.”
+We offer this service at no extra charge.
 Structural engineers, charging $550 and up for an initial site visit, perform a similar analysis to collect key data for their reports and repair recommendations.
-Note: we are not claiming to be structural engineers but there is some overlap, and we may be able to tell you when hiring one is necessary.
+Please note: we are not claiming to be structural engineers but there is some overlap, and we may be able to tell you when hiring one is necessary.

 Contact Us When You Need The Following: